Playing Tug With Your Dog Will Not Make Him Aggressive

 Dogs are very socially oriented.
 Meaningful play, such as tug, is a great way to spend quality time with your dog and strengthen your bond.
 Tug is a satisfying activity for your dog; it’s interactive play that gives your dog a great outlet for their mental and physical activity.

-Using Tug as Positive Reinforcement
+Tug Can Be Used as Positive Reinforcement

 Many professional dog trainers use more than just treats when working with their dogs.
 If you’ve watched dogs being trained for K9 police work, military dog training, or agility you’ve likely seen the trainer holding a tug toy in their hands.
 When the dog completes the desired behavior he’s rewarded with a quick game of tug.